RemoteToHome-io/.github/README.md

-# RemoteToHome-io: The official GitHub of RemoteToHome Consulting
+# RemoteToHome-io is the official GitHub of RemoteToHome Consulting

 **Self-Hosted VPN Solutions & Development**